Why is Glove Testing Important?

-Whole glove viral barrier (NFPA 1999): This test procedure is used for evaluating barrier properties of whole gloves after dexterity testing.
-Gloves are suspended in a 1-liter Erlenmeyer flask filled with sterile solution.
-The gloves are filled with a suspension of the challenge virus (phiX174 bacteriophage) at a concentration of ≥108 plaque-forming units (PFU) per mL.
-The test samples are agitated throughout a 1-hour challenge on an orbital shaker operated at 100 – 125 revolutions per minute (rpm) at 37 ± 2°C. The fluid outside of the gloves will be assayed for the presence of the challenge virus at 0 and 60 minutes.
+Whole glove viral barrier (NFPA 1999): This test procedure is used for evaluating viral barrier properties of whole gloves.
+Gloves are suspended in a flask filled and subject to the challenge virus (phiX174 bacteriophage) at a concentration of ≥108 plaque-forming units (PFU) per mL.
+The test samples are agitated throughout a 1-hour challenge on an orbital shaker operated at 100 – 115 revolutions per minute (rpm) and then assayed for viral penetration.

 Glove heat aging degradation test (ASTM D573, NFPA 1999): For ASTM D573, the test specimen is conditioned in an oven at 70 ± 2°C for 166 ± 2 hours.
 For NFPA 1999, the test specimen is conditioned in the oven at 100 ± 2°C for 22 ± 0.3 hours.